GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-2.md

   - Your own public types should not be subclasses or implementations of types in third party libraries.

-  - Third party libraries can change their own API more frequently than you like or do so at inconvenient times.
-If a third party type on the surface of your API changes or is removed, you either have to break your own API or remain with an older, unsupported version of the library that is likely to cause diamond dependency problems.
+  - If a third party type on the surface of your API changes or is removed, you either have to break your own API or remain with an older, unsupported version of the library that is likely to cause diamond dependency problems.
 Historically this was a big problem for libraries that exposed Guava types such as `com.google.common.io.OutputSupplier` because Guava bumped major versions